Canada’s Fastest Man Slows Down to Give Back

 At P&G, we have long been honoured and humbled to tell the stories of amazing athletes and all those who have supported them on the journey to their Olympic and Paralympic dreams.
 When those dreams were put on hold in 2020, we were particularly inspired by the generous athletes who put aside their own disappointment and instead stepped up to lead with love and serve their communities, showing that their goodness is their greatness.

 Like many, Andre did not dwell on the postponement of the Olympic Games Tokyo 2020, but rather through the Foundation supported a variety of groups struggling during the pandemic.
 Activities included donations to food banks and teaming up with his partners to provide mattresses to tired doctors and nurses, and new tailored suits for young black professionals entering the work force.
-He also enjoyed the extra time at home with his young family and inspired by his daughter Yuri, he wrote a motivational children’s book entitled RACE WITH ME! showing children that the play, attitudes and activities they love are key to shaping their success as grown ups.

 After the events of 2020 and having returned from Tokyo, Andre has had a lot to reflect on for his quest to pay it forward.